 Use this time to organize weekly and annual goals and define key performance indicators.
 Provide feedback on new employees’ input, as this part of the ongoing onboarding process might be the most important.
 To continue successfully onboarding new employees, ask for their input and any problems they’re experiencing.
 During the first few weeks, they should have a mentor who will be of great assistance in introducing them to all the intricacies of the workplace.

 To strengthen team connections, set up fun team-building events.
 And, of course, give new hires recognition when you feel they’ve earned it.

 Your onboarding efforts as an HR Manager may indeed last a whole year as you assist your new employees and follow their progress.
-No matter how you choose to proceed, the cost of onboarding new employees will be well worth it.
+HR teams may use the best tenant screening services to seek help, but no matter how you choose to proceed, the cost of onboarding new employees will be well worth it.
 Be assured that these efforts will help you find top-performing employees who will become long-term members of your team.